3ll1mac/ackerman/Problems.md

 Or gazebo run but does not even show you the ground plance, I would recommend to uninstall and reinstall gazebo.

-If you are using a VM et it still does not work or you have broken gazebo by uninstall/reinstalled it, create another virtual machine and re-install everything from scratch.
+If you are using a VM and it still does not work or you have broken gazebo by uninstall/reinstalled it, create another virtual machine and re-install everything from scratch.